kenstott/mytalktools/README.md

 iOS AAC solution

 # IMPORTANT
 To rebuild this project requires the Acapela voice library.
-Contact me directly for download instructions.
+You will need to unzip `./acapela/libacattsios.a.zip` to build.

 # Major Unfinished Features
 - Hotspots